freqtrade/freqtrade/docs/freqai.md

 ### Clustering the training data and removing outliers with DBSCAN

-The user can tell FreqAI to use DBSCAN to cluster training data and remove outliers from the training data set.
+The user can configure FreqAI to use DBSCAN to cluster training data and remove outliers from the training data set.
 The user activates `use_DBSCAN_to_remove_outliers` to cluster training data for identification of outliers.
 Also used to detect incoming outliers for prediction data points.

 ```json
     "freqai": {